Face transplant: Belgium

 In December 2011, a 54-year-old man underwent a partial face transplant to the lower two-thirds of the face (including bone) after a ballistic accident.
 The operation was performed by a multidisciplinary team led by plastic surgeon Phillip Blondeel; Hubert Vermeersch, Nathalie Roche and Filip Stillaert were other members of the surgical team.
-For the first time 3D CT planning was used to plan the operation that lasted 20 hours.
-The patient is alive, functional doing well and has a full reintegrated life in society.
+For the first time, 3D CT planning was used to plan the operation, which lasted 20 hours.
+As of 2014, the patient is alive, with "good recovery of motor and sensory function and social reintegration".

 Italy

-In September 2018, a 49-year-old woman affected by Neurofibromatosis type I received a partial face transplant from a 21-year-old girl at Sant'Andrea Hospital of Sapienza University in Rome.
+In September 2018, a 49-year-old woman affected by Neurofibromatosis type I received a partial face transplant from a 21-year-old female donor at Sant'Andrea Hospital of Sapienza University in Rome.
 The procedure took 27 hours and was carried out by two teams led by Fabio Santanelli di Pompeo and Benedetto Longo.
-Unfortunately, the patient had a complication and after two days the surgeons had to replace the facial graft with autologous tissue.
+The patient had a complication and after two days the surgeons had to replace the facial graft with autologous tissue.
 The patient is still alive and waiting for a second face transplantation.

 Canada

 In May 2018, the first Canadian complete face transplant was performed under the leadership of plastic surgeon Daniel Borsuk at the Hopital Maisonneuve Rosemont, in Montreal, Quebec.
-The transplant took over 30 hours and replaced the upper and lower jaws, nose, lips and teeth on Maurice Desjardins, a 64-year-old man that shot himself in a hunting accident.
+The transplant took over 30 hours and replaced the upper and lower jaws, nose, lips, and teeth on Maurice Desjardins, a 64-year-old man that shot himself in a hunting accident.
 At that time, Mr. Desjardins was the oldest person to benefit from a face transplant.